tianyu-yu-97/STAT180/README.md

 # STAT180
-My STAT180 homework in SFU
+My STAT180 homework in SFU.
+This is my STAT180 homework. :)